MonkiG/mnki-storage/README.md

 - Publish on NPM: Just as I mentioned before, I would like to publish this package on NPM.
 However, I'm still in the process of learning how to do it and it will be there soon.

--Handle Stardad data structures: Set, Map, WeakSet, WeakMap
+- Handle Standard data structures: Set, Map, WeakSet, WeakMap
 - Add before,after to the set method to get the data that was before or the data setted (this would be optional)